Why use it

 Use the Announcement Analytics to understand how your notifications are performing and how to optimize the experience.

 Any of the following events would be considered an Announcement view:

-Announcements opened: an announcement was automatically opened via an announcement push or opened intentionally by the user
+announcement was automatically opened via an announcement prompt or opened intentionally by the user

 How many users interacted with your announcement?